Minimum PTO: What Is It & Why You Should Adopt It

 Imagine an America that ensured that all of its employees took a minimum number of vacation days each year.
 All employers would decide to prioritize their employees' mental health, work-life balance, family, and their identities outside the office.

 What would that look like?
 Would workplaces crumble or would employees be more motivated, vibrant, and well-rounded individuals than ever before?
+Understanding and implementing PTO benefits effectively is crucial for modern businesses.
+We dive into various paid time off strategies to help employers craft policies that support their workforce.

 Let's take a look and see how minimum PTO actually works.